amirzohaib/cleanflight/docs/Modes.md

 of flips and rolls what again opens the ability to have higher I gains for some.
 Note that AIRMODE will also overrule motor stop function!
 It will basically also act as an idle up switch.

+## Anti-Gravity mode

+I have no idea what it does so please someone explain

 ## Auxillary Configuration